 Westfield State is happy to provide students a range of options for paying educational expenses.
-However, those choosing to pay by credit or debit card for the educational expenses billed through Student Accounts or the Division of Graduate and Continuing Education will begin paying a 2.5 percent service fee, effective on or around June 30, 2017.
+However, those choosing to pay by credit or debit card for the educational expenses billed through Student Accounts or the College of Graduate and Continuing Education will incur a 2.85% service fee.

-Credit and debit card payments are processed by CORE Business Technologies (CORE).
-CORE provides third-party transaction processing services, operating under an agreement with Westfield State University to process credit and debit card payments on students’ behalf.
-You will be charged a 2.5% service fee for processing your payment.
-The service fee amount is calculated based on 2.5% of your total payment amount.
-The percentage has been determined by CORE and covers the transaction fees assessed by credit card companies.
+Credit and debit card payments are processed by TouchNet PayPath Service.
+TouchNet PayPath Service provides third-party transaction processing services, operating under an agreement with Westfield State University to process credit and debit card payments on students’ behalf.
+You will be charged a 2.85% or $3.00 minimum service fee for processing your payment.
+The service fee amount is calculated based on 2.85% of your total payment amount.
+The percentage has been determined by TouchNet PayPath Service and covers the transaction fees assessed by credit card companies.

 The service fee is not assessed by Westfield State University, nor does the university receive any part of the service fee.

 The 2.85% service fee is added to your payment and will appear as a separate item on your credit card statement.
 It will not appear on the tuition and fee bill.
 The service fee is nonrefundable, even if the payment to which it relates is cancelled, refunded, credited or charged back.
 By using this service you agree to pay the service fee.